 Following notification of an SPC decision, a student may request a formal academic appeal to the Dean of RVUCOM.
-The student has five (5) business days to submit a written narrative explaining the basis for the appeal, which must be accompanied by any and all supporting documentation to be considered.
+The student has five (5) business days (from date of letter delivery) to submit a written narrative explaining the basis for the appeal, which must be accompanied by any and all supporting documentation (see list below) to be considered.
 The narrative must clearly set forth the basis for their appeal, and may only be brought on the following grounds: